-- 1. A dawn-dusk asymmetry in B_Z , β{CS} , and current sheet thickness, d, is observed; B_Z , β{CS} , and d are lower, higher, and thinner, respectively, on the duskside than dawnside current sheets. - 2.
-An enhancement in B_Z in the nearest downtail region provides tentative evidence of Mercury's substorm current wedge.

-4.1.
-Mercury's Asymmetric Cross-Tail Current Sheet
+- I. A dawn-dusk asymmetry in B_Z , β{CS} and current sheet thickness, d, is observed; B_Z , β{CS} and d are lower, higher and thinner, respectively, on the dusk-side than dawn-side current sheet. - II.
+An enhancement in B_Z in the nearest downtail region provides tentative evidence of Mercury's substorm current wedge. - 4.1 Mercury's Asymmetric Cross-tail Current Sheet

-Our statistical analysis shows that B_Z magnitude in the cross-tail current sheet sunward of the Near-Mercury Neutral Line (NMNL) is higher on the duskside than the dawnside.
+Our statistical analysis shows that B_Z magnitude in the cross-tail current sheet sunward of the Near Mercury Neutral Line (NMNL) is higher on the dusk-side than dawn-side.
 Furthermore, the strength of the asymmetry decreases with increasing downtail distance.
 Plasma beta, β{CS} , and the thickness of Mercury's current sheet are also observed to have an opposite and similar dawn-dusk asymmetries as B_Z , respectively.
 Consistent with MHD stress balance, higher plasma pressure (i.e., higher β{CS}) stretches the current sheet magnetic field lines more, resulting in weaker B_Z and a thinner current sheet.
 A summary illustration of the asymmetries observed in this study is shown in Figure 5.
-Magnetotail asymmetries have also been observed and studied extensively at Earth [e.g., Walsh et al., 2017].
-With ISEE 3 and Geotail data, B_Z in Earth's magnetotail is observed to have higher field strength at dawn than dusk [Slavin et al., 1985; Wang et al., 2004] and the plasma sheet is observed to be thicker on the dawnside than the duskside [Artemyev et al., 2011; Rong et al., 2011].
+Magnetotail asymmetries have also been observed and studied extensively at Earth [e.g. Walsh et al., 2014].
+With ISEE-3 and Geotail data, B_Z in Earth's magnetotail is observed to have higher field strength at dawn than dusk [Slavin et al., 1985; Wang et al., 2004] and the plasma sheet is observed to be thicker on the dawn-side than dusk-side [Artemyev et al., 2011; Rong et al., 2011].
 The stark similarities in magnetotail asymmetries between Earth and Mercury beg the question of whether the cause of Mercury's magnetotail asymmetry is similar to that of Earth's.

-At Earth, the ionosphere is a significant source of O^+ and the contribution of O^+ to the total plasma sheet was observed to maximize on the duskside of the tail [Peterson et al., 1981; Ohtani et al., 2011].
-Mercury's plasma sheet was observed to consist of primarily H+ and Na+, with a similar premidnight-oriented asymmetry in the observed Na+ density [Raines et al., 2013; Gershman et al., 2014].
-Note that O^+ is observed only as a minor species in Mercury's plasma sheet.
+At Earth, the ionosphere is a significant source of O^+ and the contribution of O^+ to the total plasma sheet was observed to maximize on the dusk-side of the tail [Peterson et al., 1981; Ohtani et al., 2011].
+Mercury's plasma sheet was observed to consist of primarily H+ and Na+, with a similar premidnight-oriented asymmetry in the observed Na+ density [Raines] et al., 2013; Gershman et al., 2014].
+Note: O+ is observed only as a minor species in Mercury's plasma sheet.
 Even though the observed density of Na+ in Mercury's plasma sheet is smaller than H+ by a factor of 10 [Gershman et al., 2014], the mass density of Na+ is comparable to the H+ because Na+ is 23 times heavier than H+.
 Combining our results with earlier observations, we propose an explanation for the observed asymmetries.
-Since the MESSENGER spacecraft spent most of its orbital time sunward of the statistical NMNL [Poh et al. 2017], the plasma convecting sunward from a NMNL farther downtail would undergo gradient-curvature drift in addition to the $\mathbf{E} \times \mathbf{B}$ drift imposed by the cross-tail electric field.
-The ions (i.e., H+, Na+, and O+) drift duskward (premidnight) into the inner current sheet to energies of 1-5 keV [Zurbuchen et al., 2011], while the electrons drift dawnward.
-Furthermore, Delcourt [2013] show that cold Na+ and O+ originating from Mercury's cusp can be accelerated due to centrifugal drift and undergo nonadiabatic Speiser-type orbits moving preferentially into the duskside inner current sheet.
+Since the MESSENGER spacecraft spent most of its orbital time sunward of the statistical NMNL [Poh et al., 2017], the plasma convecting sunward from a NMNL further downtail would undergo gradient-curvature drift in addition to the $\mathbf{E} \times \mathbf{B}$ drift imposed by the cross-tail electric field.
+The ions (i.e. H+, Na+ and O+) drift duskward (premidnight) into the inner current sheet to energies of 1-5 keV [Zurbuchen et al., 2011] while the electrons drift dawnward.
+Furthermore, Delcourt et al., [2013] shows that cold Na+ and O+ originating from Mercury's cusp can be accelerated due to centrifugal drift and undergo non-adiabatic Speiser-type orbits moving preferentially into the dusk-side inner current sheet.
 This process is similar to the ionospheric cusp outflow of oxygen ions moving into the plasma sheet at Earth.
-The mass loading of energetic heavy ions from the NMNL and cusp increases the thermal plasma pressure duskside of the current sheet, resulting in stretching (weaker B_Z) and thinning of the duskside current sheet (Figure 5, bottom right).
+The mass loading of energetic heavy ions from the NMNL and cusp increases the thermal plasma pressure dusk-side of the current sheet, resulting in stretching (weaker B_Z) and thinning of the dusk-side current sheet (bottom right panel of Figure 5).